Sliding Scale of Gender Inequality

 - Kamen Rider is at this level.
 Almost all Kamen Riders are male, while the female characters tend to be either battle support or emotional support to the male heroes.
 Even if a female has fighting capabilities, they don't manage to have much impact on a battle.
 There are a hand full of female Kamen Riders, who mostly only appear for one movie or episode, during which they either lose their powers, or die.

-- Kamen Rider Kiva is a notable example in that it does feature Badass Action Girls, but none of them are able to effectively fight without the aid of a male character, making them Faux Action Girls.
-They do manage to score a Crowning Moment Of Awesome by defeating a villain with a borrowed Kamen Rider system.
+- Kamen Rider Kiva features Badass Action Girls, but none of them are able to effectively fight without the aid of a male character, making them Faux Action Girls.
+They do manage to score a Moment of Awesome by defeating a villain with a borrowed Kamen Rider system.

 - In Dino Attack RPG, the Dino Attack Team itself, along with their rival faction XERRD has no problem hiring men or women, many of them in combat roles.
 Of course, that said, the majority of redshirts are male, there have only been two female primary characters, and most characters with authority are men.
 There are no women among the founding members and only six women (Wing, Zenna, Cabin, Fabello, Gromtin, and Mercedes) were known to achieve the ranks of elite agent.